debug-sharp/codesnippets/README.md

   - for VS 2013: `C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC#\Snippets\1033\Visual C#\`
   - for VS 2012: `C:\Program Files (x86)\Microsoft Visual Studio 11.0\VC#\Snippets\1033\Visual C#\`
   - ...
-- you can use it imediatelly, no needs to restart Visual Studio (tested in 2015)
+- you can use it immediately, no needs to restart Visual Studio (tested in 2015)

 ## Instalation - Visual Basic
 - download and unzip package